+When using linear regression models and Ordinary Least Squares (OLS), variance of random error should be constant and the average of it should equal zero, that when it is said that the model has homoscedasticity.
+And if the variance is not constant it is said that the model has Heteroscedasticity then some statistical methods are used to overcome this problem, one of them is (White test) which is used automatically when using programs like (E-views) when detected by the program itself.
+From table (4) part (B) p-value for white test is less than 0.05 for both study models which means that the two study models has homoscedasticity and the random error is constant so the models are valid to be used.
 The first step in statistical analysis is descriptive statistics for the study variables as mentioned in table (5).
 After that in tables (6) and (7) we divided the firm performance into firms with high performance and the other with low performance based on the value of the median to compare between firms according to performance.
 In table (6) firms were divided to firms with high T'Q (high performance) and firms with low T'Q (low performance) which their T'Q value is less than the median.
-When doing so we end up with two samples and then we find the Mean and Standard deviation for the characteristics of the firm (dividends, ownership concentration, foreign ownership, institutional ownership, managerial ownership) and other control variables (company size, financial leverage, company age, net income, EPS).
+When doing so we end up with two samples and then we find the Mean and Standard deviation for the characteristics of the firm (dividends, ownership concentration, foreign ownership. institutional ownership, managerial ownership) and other control variables (company size, financial leverage, company age, net income, EPS).
 To identify the significance in the variance between the means of the two samples t-statistic test and z-statistic tests were used.
-The same can be said about table (7) where based divided performance was on ROA measurement.
+The same can be said about table (7) where performance was divided based on ROA measurement.

-In table (8), we looked at the other side, where we divided the characteristics of the firm (ownership concentration, foreign ownership, institutional ownership, managerial ownership) into two parts according to the median value and in each part the mean and standard deviation was found to T'Q and ROA values one at a time.
-Based on that we can describe the study variables.
+In table (8), we looked at the other side, where we divided the characteristics of the firm (ownership concentration, foreign ownership, institutional ownership, managerial ownership) into two parts according to the median value and in each part the mean and standard deviation were found to T'Q and ROA values one at a time.
+Based on that we can describe the study variables as follows: